kfodex01/dsi-coding-challenge/README.md

 * Packaging and deployment practices
 * Your own creativity/secret sauce

 We value simplicity, readability/maintainability, and testability.
-We also understand that 'elegant' solutions might not be optimal.
-Whatever you do, please be prepared to explain your design choices and accept and offer critique gracefully.
-We're all in this to learn and be better.
+We also understand that 'elegant' solutions might not be optimal and vice-versa.
+Whatever you do, please be prepared to explain your design choices and accept and offer critique gracefully and with respect.
+We're all in this to learn and become better.

-Ultimately, we're a research company that is very interested in _how you think of data and unleash its utility to solve our problems_ with your creativity and skillset.
+Ultimately, we're a research company that is very interested in _how you think about data_ and how you're able to _unleash its utility to solve our problems_ with your creativity and skillset.

 Good luck, and thank you for your time!
 Code away!